• Skip to main content

 Unfortunately, your immune system is still attacking and destroying those cells every single day, too.

-In order for a treatment method to fully cure a person with type 1 diabetes, it would need to do at least one of the following:
+For a treatment method to fully cure a person with type 1 diabetes, it would need to do at least one of the following:

 • Tell our immune system to stop attacking those beta cells